shmorri/docs-casa-prod/3.1.4/source/administration/installation.md

 ## Requirements

-1. A working Gluu Server 3.1.4 installation with at least the following components installed: Apache, LDAP, oxAuth, and oxTrust.
-Account for 1GB of additional RAM with respect to [Gluu system requirements](https://gluu.org/docs/ce/3.1.4/installation-guide/#system-requirements).
+- A working Gluu Server 3.1.4 installation with at least the following components installed: Apache, LDAP, oxAuth, and oxTrust.
+Account for **1GB of additional RAM** with respect to [Gluu system requirements](https://gluu.org/docs/ce/3.1.4/installation-guide/#system-requirements).

-1. Ensure dynamic client registration is enabled.
+- Ensure dynamic client registration is enabled.
 In oxTrust go to `Configuration` > `JSON Configuration` > `oxAuth configuration`, property `dynamicRegistrationEnabled` should be set to true.

+!!!
+Note
+    You can turn dynamic enrollment off after Casa installation, as needed.

-1. An active [oxd 3.1.4](https://gluu.org/docs/oxd/3.1.4) installation.
+- An active [oxd 3.1.4](https://gluu.org/docs/oxd/3.1.4) installation.
 The interactive setup script will prompt you to install oxd in case you don't already have an instance available.

-1. Casa must be installed in the same host as your Gluu Server
+- Casa must be installed in the same host as your Gluu Server

 !!!
 Note
     If your Gluu Server 3.1.4 was upgraded from 2.4.4, ensure the `uma_protection` scope is allowed for dynamic registration in oxTrust.